tardate/LittleArduinoProjects/Kinetics/LineFollowerKit/README.md

 then I'd recommend this kit.
 It's hard to get wrong, introduces a few more components, and it's usually available cheap enough to be a nice stocking stuffer.
 Most importantly - it actually works!

+And once it's working - there are endless possibilities to pimp it up with custom bodywork.

 ## Kit